Terms and Conditions

 ii. the payment of the cost of replacing the Goods or of acquiring equivalent Goods.

-e.
-In no event will the liability of the Company, whether under this clause 14, or otherwise, exceed the purchase price of the Goods supplied by the Company and/or its Related Body Corporates.
+(e) In no event will the liability of the Company, whether under this clause, or otherwise, exceed the purchase price of the Goods supplied by the Company and/or its related body corporates.

-i. deal promptly with all third party complaints or claims in relation to the Goods;
+i. deal promptly with all third party complaints or claims made in relation to the Goods;

 ii. promptly inform the Company of all material complaints or claims;

-iv. not resolve, settle any complaint or claim in a way which may result in the Company incurring any liability (whether to a customer or any other person).
+iv. not resolve or settle any complaint or claim in a way in which may result in the Company incurring any liability (whether to a customer or to any other person).

-a.
-The Customer must indemnify the Company against all actions, claims, proceedings, demands, liabilities, losses, damages, expenses and costs (including legal costs on a full indemnity basis) that may be brought against the Company and/or its Related Body Corporates or which the Company and/or its Related Body Corporates may pay, sustain or incur as a direct or indirect result of any one or more of the following:
+(a) The Customer agrees to indemnify the Company against all actions, claims, proceedings, demands, liability, losses, damages, expenses and costs (including legal costs on a full indemnity basis) that may be brought against the Company and/ or its related body corporates or which the Company and/or its related body corporates may pay, sustain or incur as a direct or indirect result of any one or more of the following:

 i. any breach or non-performance of the Agreement by the Customer, including any breach of a warranty;